jameswestgate/templateIL/README.md

 templateIL
 ==========

 Create markup from a javascript object literal.
-PLaceholder repo for wikipages (for now).
+Placeholder repo for wikipages (for now).